Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/RubricMarking.md

 Take note though, that I'm only taken to the page on which it appears - Depending on my current screen resolution and the page size, I may need to scroll down to see the mark.

 ## How to use custom comments and marks in a rubric
-You may recall that Question 4 is an essay style question where we are marking based on 2 separate criteria: The argument structure as well as the grammar used.
+You may recall that Question 5 is an essay style question where we are marking based on 2 separate criteria: The argument structure as well as the grammar used.

-To mark question 4, we could easily just follow the process we've been following all along, but simply adding one mark for each of the criteria.
+To mark question 5, we could easily just follow the process we've been following all along, but simply adding one mark for each of the criteria.
 However, I'd like to use the opportunity to show how defaults comments and marks can be overridden

 While adding the mark for argument structure, I see that there are 5 pre-configured levels.
-Based on the names for each of the levels, I feel that the correct level is "Good explanation", but I would want to add a custom comment and also adjust the marks proposed for the feel that the default
+Based on the names for each of the levels, I feel that the correct level is "Successful and convincing", but I would want to add a custom comment and also adjust the marks proposed from a 7 to an 8

-Notice that after I selected level "Good Explanation" I am still able to adjust the mark value and the default comment.
+Notice that after I selected level "Successful and convincing" I am still able to adjust the mark value and the default comment.

 ## How the results page is generated in rubric based marking
 After all questions in a document have been marked, the next step is to count up all the marks.
 This is as simple as clicking the "Count Marks" button.

 When this button is clicked, the system pops up a dialog asking the user to specify the total value of the assignment or exam.
-For our example, I'll specify that the total value is 100 marks.
+For our example, I'll specify that the total value is 20 marks.

 Once the total has been specified, the system automatically adds a new page to the document.
 The new page contains the marking results summary, breaking down the marks according to the criteria they were applied to.